fboulnois/stable-diffusion-docker/README.md

 * `--xformers-memory-efficient-attention`: use less memory but require the xformers library (default is that xformers is not required)

-As some of the original [`txt2img.py`](https://github.com/CompVis/stable-diffusion/blob/main/scripts/txt2img.py) options are hard to remember and `stable-diffusion-docker` supports newer pipelines, features, and models, the original `txt2img` options have been renamed for easy-of-use and compatibility:
+Some of the original `txt2img.py` options [have been renamed](https://github.com/fboulnois/stable-diffusion-docker/issues/49) for easy-of-use and compatibility with other pipelines:

 | txt2img | stable-diffusion-docker |
 |---------|-------------------------|